About Our Water

 The Treatment Process

-Currently, about 4.5 million gallons of wastewater per day is pumped through the wastewater treatment plant (WWTP).
+Currently, about 3.1 million gallons of wastewater per day is pumped through the wastewater treatment plant (WWTP).
 The first treatment is removal of heavier materials at the grit station.
 Next the water flows to oxidation ditches where microorganisms in the water are flooded with air, enabling them to grow and begin the process of digesting organic pollutants and ammonia.
 Microorganisms and solids are separated from water in the clarifiers.
 The water is disinfected by ultraviolet light and discharged to the Laramie River.
-A percentage of the microoganisms and solids are recycled to the oxidation ditches.
+A percentage of the microorganisms and solids are recycled to the oxidation ditches.
 This is called return activated sludge.
 The rest of the microorganisms and solids are pumped to digesters.
 This is called waste activated sludge.
 The digesters provide more aeration and time for microorganisms to work on the solids.
 Water is then decanted off the top of the digesters and returned to the beginning of the process.
 The solids are pumped to belt pressers and then placed on drying beds.
-Several times per year the dried solids (now called biosolids) are taken to the Monolith Ranch for land application.
+Several times per year the dewatered sludge now called (biosolids) is hauled to city landfill.
+It is then mixed with green waste to make compost and is available for the public to use.

 Plant Operator Certifications & Recognitions

 All of the operators are state-certified wastewater treatment plant operators and continue to attend classes relevant to plant operation.
-In 2001, the plant received an Operations and Maintenance Excellence Award from the U.S. Environmental Protection Agency (EPA), and in 2002 Karla Adami received an award from the Wyoming Water Quality & Pollution Control Association.
+In 2001, the plant received an Operations and Maintenance Excellence Award from the U.S. Environmental Protection Agency (EPA).
 Additional services provided by plant operators include treatment and disposal of septic tank wastes, garage sump wastes, and restaurant grease.

 Learn more about Laramie's various water sources.